Chaitu54321/Chaitu54321/README.md

 [![GeeksforGeeks](https://img.shields.io/badge/GeeksforGeeks-Profile-brightgreen)](https://auth.geeksforgeeks.org/user/tsrichaitanz9ja/profile)

 - Maintained 90+ POTD streaks
-- Gained good knowledge on DSA
+- Gained good knowledge of DSA
 ---
+### 🗂 Internships
+-Virtual Internship in Google(provided by AICTE)

+-Internship in Swecha, Telangana on training an LLM about preserving culture
+---

+### 🧾 Certifications:

+-Crash course on Python by Google

+-Generative AI by GUVI

+-Introduction to LLM by Google Skill Boost

+-Advanced HTML by Infosys Springboard

+-CSS by Hackerrank

 ### 🔗 Connect with Me:
 <p align="center">